WASdev/ci.docker/websphere-classic/base/profile/README.md

 Dockerfile.prereq does the following:

-1. Installs IBM Installation Manager.
+1. Installs IBM Installation Manager
-2. Installs IBM WebSphere Application Server.
+2. Installs IBM WebSphere Application Server
-3. Updates IBM WebSphere Application Server with the Fixpack.
+3. Updates IBM WebSphere Application Server with the Fixpack
-4. When the container is started a tar file of the IBM WebSphere Application Server Classic Base installation is created.
+4. When the container is started a tar file of the IBM WebSphere Application Server Classic Base installation is created

 Dockerfile.prereq takes the values for the following variables during build time
 * user[default 'was'](optional) - user used for installation